 A children’s book tells how a girl in Upper Manhattan, with the help of her aunt and some new friends, finds a place where she can tell her story.
 Produced entirely by a volunteer collective in Lower WaHi, Home at Word Up: A Story of a Bookshop in Washington Heights is a tale of finding and building community anywhere you live.
 You can even visit the bookstore where the story began.
 Published in 2016.

 The most famous, most popular, and most upbeat depiction of Uptown life comes from Lin-Manuel Miranda’s In the Heights.
-It started as a muscial, became a Broadway sensation, and is now a hugely successful movie, and it was filmed here in WaHi.
+It started as a muscial (2005), became a Broadway sensation (2008), and then a hugely successful movie (2021), one was filmed here in WaHi.
 The scene above, at 175th and Audubon Avenue, is a ten-minute walk from our building.
 (For another take on the film’s musical paeon to the neighborhood, enjoy this spoof made by students of the Columbia University College of Physicians & Surgeons.)

 The neighhorhoods of Washington Heights have appeared in plenty of other films too, sometimes to demonstrate the city’s grit and others to show of its beauty.
 Here’s a growing list: